 Do you have any favourite newspapers or online magazines?
 And how do you keep up to date with politics or social and cultural issues?

 I subscribe to the local newspaper Bornholms Tidende to know what is going on here and to have this knowledge as a basic common background.
 Another subscription is to an Australian magazine Ceramics: Art and Perception.
 Sometimes I buy magazines like Rum or other magazines about design and architecture.
-For world news, I listen to the Danish Radio, Danish Television, podcasts and YouTube.
+For world news, I listen to the Danish Radio, Danish Television, Certain Radio, podcasts and YouTube.
+I also subscribe to POV (Point of View International—an online independent nonprofit media platform.

 © Destination Bornholm